GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 // create a local variable called currentIndex with a reference to the var_currentIndex process variable

-// Increment currentIndex
+// Increment currentIndex by 1

 // Save updated currentIndex back to the process variable var_currentIndex

+// Write the following Conditional Statement:
-// Conditional statement: Have we exceeded the number of indexes within the attachedFiles array?
+// Has currentIndex exceeded the number of indexes within the attachedFiles array?
-// if so, set process variable var_processFiles = false
+// if exceeded, set process variable var_processFiles = false
+// else
-// else set the process variable doc_fileToMove value to the next index of the attachedFiles array
+//.
+(1)set the process variable var_processFiles = true and
+//.
+(2)doc_fileToMove value to the next index of the attachedFiles array

 ```